Neuropathy Relief Questions and Answers

 - Weight loss (unintentional).

 If you or someone you know is suffering from neuropathy, come to Hoboken Integrated Healthcare, where our team of professional staff can help you find relief!
 Contact our office today to get in touch with a specialist.
-To book an appointment, call us or visit us online!
+Please give us a call or request an appointment online.
+We are located at 90 Hudson St Hoboken, NJ 07030.
 We serve patients from Hoboken NJ, Jersey City NJ, Union City NJ, Secaucus NJ, Newark NJ, and North Bergen NJ.